UniversalAptronym/Hearth-Box/Instructions/CasaOS_Setup.md

 <img src="https://imgs.xkcd.com/comics/dependency.png" alt="XKCD 2347: Dependency" title="XKCD 2347: Dependency" width="40%"/>

-2. Type `curl -fsSL https://get.casaos.io/update | bash` then press Enter.
+2. Type `curl -fsSL https://get.casaos.io/update | sudo bash` then press Enter.
 This will update CasaOS.

 3. This is the end of your time with terminal!
 In the final lines of CasaOS's installation output, you should see **- http://XXX.XXX.XXX.XXX (eth0)**.
 The **XXX.XXX.XXX.XXX** should be the same as the **local IP address** you gave to your Pi and recorded in the previous section.
 (Remember that **XXX** represents 1-3 digits, and **(eth0)** may be **(wlan0)** if you opted for a non-ethernet connection.)